Wakhal deugue.

 I also used this to break the ice with my students when I was teaching.
 My students in Senegal were fluent in Wolof and French so seeing their teacher fumble over both languages was hilarious to them.
 My accent and pronunciation were clowned on a daily basis, but I didn't care.
 I enjoy learning languages and cracking jokes.

-Learning another language is never an easy task especially when you NEED the language, but I enjoy it.
+Learning another language is never an easy task especially when you NEED the language, but I enjoy the experience and the connections that come from it.
 I've been able to learn from so many people and interactions around the world.
 From becoming somewhat conversational in Italian to navigating Spanish in México, traveling has made learning a never ending process for me.

-I prefer learning languages through experiences and from native speakers so I typically don’t study languages before arriving aside from basic words and phrases.
+I prefer learning languages through experiences and from native speakers so I typically don’t study languages before arriving in a new destination aside from basic words and phrases.
 It may sound crazy (because it kinda is), but it works for me and I plan to continue to use this strategy.

 Besides, you tend to pick up things fast when you NEED it.
 Running out of toilet paper may seem like an easy fix, but that may not be the case if you can't communicate what you need.